smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/TestHarness/db_test_harness/README.md

-# README for node.js programs
+# README for RIF node.js database test harness

 * node.js is required to build to geoJSON to topoJSON converter by Mike Bostock at: https://github.com/mbostock/topojson/wiki/Installation